Connect to share and comment

 A provision of the 1965 Voting Rights Act requires all or parts of 16 states with a history of racial discrimination to get approval from the Justice Department or a special court before making any changes that affect voting or elections, reports AP.

 In 2006, Congress and then-President George W. Bush approved legislation extending the Voting Rights Act for 25 more years, reports Fox News.

 Three years later, the court spoke skeptically about the provision in a 2009 decision, but left it mostly unchanged.

 "We are now a very different nation” than the one that first enacted the Voting Rights Act, Chief Justice Roberts wrote.
 “Whether conditions continue to justify such legislation is a difficult constitutional question we do not answer today.”

 Justice Roberts implied that Congress should step in and revisit the law but they haven't made any changes so far.

-Critics argue that the law is no longer necessary and even if some states are still prone to racial discrimination they almost certainly aren't the same ones as in 1965, reports USA Today.
+Critics argue that the law is no longer necessary and even if some states are still prone to racial discrimination, they almost certainly aren't the same ones as in 1965, reported USA Today.

 The Daily Beast notes that "whether the recent wave of voter-identification laws that promise to disenfranchise many poor and racial-minority voters causes the court to think twice about whether the ballot box is now free from discrimination remains to be seen."